utshodebravestone/time-it/README.md

 # time-it

-manage your time using time-it.
+Manage your time with time-it.